veale/ucl-laws-janeway-plugin/README.md

 Once installed, ongoing administrator involvement is close to zero.
 Colours, fonts, layout dimensions, the breakpoint, the backdrop logo, and free-form CSS and JavaScript overrides are all per-journal settings editable from the journal manager UI.
-Changes take effect on the next request — no restart, no asset rebuild, no deploy.
-An editor can patch a styling problem without filing a ticket against the host.
+This means the journal admins can make some changes without having to update the plugin.
+Changes take effect on the next request — no restart, no asset rebuild, no deploy, no asking your admin to help you out.
+An editor can patch a styling problem without filing a ticket against the host, or without bothering them.

 ## Installing

+This *does* have to be done by an admin.

 Copy the `lawsnotes/` directory to `<janeway-source>/src/plugins/lawsnotes/`, then register it and restart: